steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 published: true
 ---

-*Hi CZI EOSS reviewers, if by chance you're taking an early look, this article is under construction and should be completed by 11:00pm PT on December 5th 2023.*
+*Hi CZI EOSS reviewers, if by chance you're already checking the references on the Improve sustainability of SciPy proposal, this article is still under construction and should be completed sometime midday December 6th.*

 ### Introduction